onivim/oni2/docs/docs/getting-started/vim-tips.md

 ```

 There's currently no support for creating native keybindings for Vim motions.
-For now, pelase use VimL keybindings with the
+For now, please use VimL keybindings with the
 [`"experimental.viml"`](https://onivim.github.io/docs/configuration/settings#experimental)
 setting.